GA-datascience/Kaggle-Quora/README.md

 # Update Logs
 <br>

+* **Version 1.6 - 13th May 2017:**

+  + Revamp LSA features, based on train and test data as 'document' as opposed to referencing them seperately.
+  + 6 new features: LSA Q1 component 1, 2 , Q2 component 1, 2 and 2 distancing based on the components
+  + total 55. (note that 2 features will overwrite the old distancing features, so 4 new additions)
+  + score - 0.27XX

+* **Version 1.6 - 12th May 2017:**

+  + Added 4 magic features - 0.30XX
+  + Added AB 12 features - 0.28XX
+  + Total 51 features

 * **Version 1.5 - 20th April 2017:**

   + Finally best score so far.
 Managed to make good use of the LSA components features.